-As many of you know (because I mentioned it on the blog a few times), I was recently between jobs for about a month and a half.
-I actually just recently started back at the Capitol a few weeks ago!
+A couple of years ago, I was between jobs for about a month and a half.
 The experience of being unemployed is still fresh in my mind, and I know better than anyone how disheartening and difficult it can be.
 One thing that I felt to be most important was staying productive every single day.
 I pushed myself to apply for a certain number of jobs each day, update resumes and cover letters for different industries, and look for freelance work to get me by temporarily.
-I also had more time to work on my blog, so I made sure to make some real progress there (and ended up opening my Etsy shop because of it!).
-I’m going to be honest, I wasn’t able to stay motivated and productive the entire time.
+I also had more time to work on my blog, so I made sure to make some real progress there (and ended up opening my Etsy shop because of it).
+To be honest, I wasn’t able to stay motivated and productive the entire time.
 There were days I felt so down on myself and honestly didn’t accomplish anything productive.
 Toward the end, my positive attitude was slipping.
 But I still credit my productivity and motivation with being able to find a job.
 Here are some of my tips for how to stay productive between jobs, should you find yourself in this situation yourself!

 Shortly after leaving my job, I reached out to former colleagues in my industry and let them know I was on the job hunt.
 And this proved so beneficial!
 Many of these people reached out to me with job opportunities they knew of.
-And the job I ended up accepting just a few weeks ago?
-Half a dozen former colleagues forwarded me that job posting because they knew I would be interested!
 While I ended up staying in the industry I had previously been in, I was also looking into other lines of work.
 So I also networked with a few people in those industries to get my foot in the door.

 This wasn’t going to do anything to further my job prospects, but it would certainly make mine and Dave’s life easier when I did go back to work.
 There were plenty of projects I had been talking about for awhile, and I was able to tackle those!